AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 - The existence and semantics of the write gate and write-tagged tools.
 - The meaning of read versus write tool annotations and metadata.
 - The high-level branching and pull request expectations documented in `docs/WORKFLOWS.md`.
-- The role of `controller_contract` as the single contract between controllers and this server.
+- The role of the docs as the single contract between controllers and this server.

 If these change, treat it as a new major version and update docs and prompts accordingly.